Dan Harris (journalist)

-Daniel B. Harris (born July 26, 1971) is a retired American journalist for ABC News.
-He was an anchor for Nightline and co-anchor of the weekend edition of Good Morning America.
+Daniel B. Harris (born July 26, 1971) is an American author, podcast host, and former ABC News anchor and correspondent.

 Early life and education

 Harris is the son of Nancy Lee Harris and Jay R. Harris.
-His father a professor emeritus of the radiation oncology residency program at Harvard University and his mother is a pathologist at Massachusetts General Hospital in Boston and an expert on lymphomas.
+His father was professor emeritus in the radiation oncology residency program at Harvard University; his mother is a pathologist at Massachusetts General Hospital in Boston and an expert on lymphomas.
 His younger brother, Matthew Carmichael Harris, is a venture capitalist.

 Harris graduated in 1993 from Colby College in Waterville, Maine.

 Career

 Journalism

 Harris began his career as an anchor for WLBZ in Bangor, Maine.
 He then worked for two years at WCSH in Portland, Maine, as an anchor and political reporter.
 From 1997 to 2000 he was an anchor at New England Cable News.

 He joined ABC News in 2000.
 He anchored World News Sunday from 2006 to 2011 and frequently anchored World News, ABC World News Tonight weekend editions and Nightline.
 He is also a frequent contributor to World News.
 He also anchored ABC's coverage of Hurricane Katrina in September 2005.
 In October 2010, he was named the new co-anchor for the weekend edition of Good Morning America.
 In October 2013, he was named a co-anchor for Nightline, succeeding Bill Weir.
-In August 2021, Harris announced that he would be leaving ABC News to focus on his meditation company.
-He retired from ABC News on September 26, 2021.
+In August 2021, Harris announced that he would be leaving ABC News to focus on his podcast and meditation work.
+He departed ABC News on September 26, 2021.

 In addition to reporting on a range of natural disasters and several mass shootings, and from multiple combat zones, Harris led the network's reporting on religion, especially evangelicalism, and once spent 48 hours in solitary confinement for a story on criminal justice.

 On March 1, 2016, it was announced that Harris would become the host of the game show 500 Questions, replacing Richard Quest.